dearsyx/InstantMessaging/README.md

 # InstantMessaging
-An IM server impledmented by golang with gin, mongodb and jwt
+An IM server implemented by golang with gin, mongodb and jwt